Is it True that Simple Instructional Design May Result In More Learning?

 “Right” vs. “Wrong” Instructional Design

 Done right, this instructional design approach can be accomplished quickly and effectively.
-Done wrong, this old-school instructional design approach can take weeks, if not months, and miss the true business needs while disengaging participants.
+Done wrong, this old-school training design approach can take weeks, if not months, and miss the true business needs while disengaging participants.

-Taking a Learner-Led Approach to Instructional Design
+Taking a Learner-Led Approach to Learning Design

-An Instructional Design Example
+A Simple Instructional Design Example

 Here’s one simple example of how this learner-led approach can be applied.
 Instead of having a subject matter expert present material to participants (as their eyes glaze over), have the participants create a list of questions to try to stump the expert during a question and answer session.

 This learner-led instructional design approach means less preparation time for your subject matter experts, fewer “death by PowerPoint” experiences. and more experiential learning time for your participants.
 The idea is to engage your participants to create and learn with each other.
 It is just one approach to faster, cheaper, and better learning outcomes.